Stevenlutton/Restaurant_Project/README.md

 If you would like to dig deeper into the data yourself I have provided my original data set including only CO Restaurants (the original had some outliers) with a 5 digit zip code.
 (5digitzipallco)

+If you would like to download the original dataset you can do so [here](https://data.colorado.gov/Municipal/Restaurant-Inspections-in-Boulder-County-Colorado/tuvj-xz3m)

 I have also included CSV's and Excel workbooks with pivot tables for the top 10 restaurants in Boulder, Colorado according to Trip Advisor.com

 I am currently trying to develop an interactive pivot table on my tableau dashboard that will allow you to view any restaurant's inspection details.
 Once this is operational I will hopefully have filters allowing you to look at any restaurant by violation type (critical and not critical) as well as the inspection type.
 I would also like to include geographic data at least for the top 10 and color coding according to poor, fair, marginal, good, and excellent.